Saratoga (film)

-Saratoga is a 1937 American romantic comedy film written by Anita Loos and directed by Jack Conway.
-The film stars Clark Gable and Jean Harlow in their sixth and final film collaboration and features Lionel Barrymore, Frank Morgan, Walter Pidgeon, Hattie McDaniel and Margaret Hamilton.
+Saratoga is a 1937 American romantic comedy film starring Clark Gable and Jean Harlow and directed by Jack Conway.
+The screenplay was written by Anita Loos.
+Lionel Barrymore, Frank Morgan, Walter Pidgeon, and Una Merkel appear as featured players; Hattie McDaniel and Margaret Hamilton appear in support.
+It was the sixth and final film collaboration of Gable and Harlow.

-Jean Harlow died before filming was finished, and it was completed using stand-ins.
-Saratoga was MGM's most successful film of 1937 and became the highest-grossing film of Harlow's career.
+Jean Harlow died before filming was finished, and it was completed using a stand-in.
+Saratoga became the highest-grossing film of 1937, as well as the highest-grossing film of Harlow's career.

 Plot

-Bookie Duke Bradley (Clark Gable) stops the bank from taking the stud of Grandpa Clayton (Lionel Barrymore).
-Carol Clayton (Jean Harlow) calls from England that she is going to marry the wealthy Hartley Madison (Walter Pidgeon).
-Duke tells her father, Frank Clayton (Jonathan Hale), and Grandpa.
-Broke, Frank gives Duke the deed to the family farm to pay his gambling debts.
-At the races, Duke takes bets and meets Hartley and Carol.
-Duke greets Fritzi (Una Merkel) with a kiss.
+The bank is taking the stud from Grandpa Clayton and the family's Brookvale Farm in Saratoga.
+Bookie Duke Bradley, a longtime friend, stops it by buying him back.
+Snooty granddaughter Carol, a bombshell seeking to acquire a European patina, calls from an English estate.
+She announces her engagement to the wealthy Wall Street mogul Hartley Madison, a former pony player who once took Duke for $50,000.
+Duke takes the call, and breaks the news to her father, Frank Clayton, and Grandpa.
+Broke, Frank gives Duke the deed to Brookvale to pay his gambling debts.
+Duke meets Hartley and Carol at the races.
+Duke is desperate to draw Hartley back to the track.
+Carol is adamantly against it.
+Duke greets attractive old friend Fritzi with a kiss.
 During a race, Frank collapses and dies.

-Carol asks Duke to sell her the farm, but Duke assures her he won't foreclose on Grandpa.
+Carol asks Duke to sell her back the farm, but Duke assures her he will not foreclose on Grandpa.
 They quarrel about her marrying for money.
-Fritzi tells Duke that her husband Jesse Kiffmeyer (Frank Morgan) is allergic to horses.
-When Jesse sneezes during an auction, Duke sees to it that this is considered a bid, and Jesse ends up buying a horse that Fritzi wanted.
-Grandpa tells Duke that Carol is selling her horse, Moonray; Carol tells Duke she needs money to pay him off.
-Duke bids Hartley up to $14,000 for the horse.
-Hartley asks Grandpa to train Moonray.
+Fritzi tells Duke that her new husband, cold cream magnate Jesse Kiffmeyer, is allergic to horses.
+To ensure she still gets the horse she wants, Dubonnet, Duke finesses Jesse's sneeze at a horse auction into the winning bid on it.
+Grandpa tells Duke that Carol is selling her horse, Moonray; she tells Duke she needs money to pay him off.
+Duke bids Hartley up to $14,000 at the auction, then drops out, thereby also guaranteeing that, as Moonray's owner, Hartley will come back to the track.
+Hartley asks Grandpa to train the horse.